GreptimeTeam/docs/docs/user-guide/query-data/overview.md

 ## Recommended libraries

-Since GreptimeDB uses SQL as its main query language, you can use mature SQL drivers that support MySQL or PostgreSQL to query data.
+Since GreptimeDB uses SQL as its main query language and supports both [MySQL](/user-guide/protocols/mysql.md) and [PostgreSQL](/user-guide/protocols/postgresql.md) protocols, you can use mature SQL drivers that support MySQL or PostgreSQL to query data.

 For more information, please refer to the [SQL Tools](/reference/sql-tools.md) documentation.

 ## Query external data